MarcoLFrancisco/Hybrid-Free-Busy-Configuration-Checker/README.md

 Examples:

-- This cmdlet will run Free Busy Checker script and check Organization Availability OAuth and DAuth Configurations both for Exchange On Premises and Exchange Online.
+- This cmdlet will run Free Busy Checker script and check Availability OAuth and DAuth Configurations both for Exchange On Premises and Exchange Online.

             PS C:\> .\FreeBusyChecker.ps1